paruakurathi/React__Dev__Notes/Packages/README.md

 # Bundler:
 Tool combines the all JS code files into Single One that is shipped to production.

-Types of bundlers -> parcel,webpack,browserfiy
+Types of bundlers -> parcel, webpack, browserfiy

 Ex: create-react-app uses webpack bundler behind the scenes.

 # Package Manager:
-To install packages we need to install npm or yarn
+To install packages we need to install npm or yarn.

 Ex: npm install package__name

 # Package.json file:
 It is a configuration file for npm .

 --> It contains information about name of project, version, description, test, git repository, Keyowrds,lincense or meta information about project.

 # Package-lock.json vs Package.json: